 Javier Muñoz as Kanan Jarrus

 The perfect actor to embody Ezra’s Jedi Master Kanan would have to be Hamilton star Javier Muñoz!
-Not only is he a self-professed sci-fi geek, he’s also got the ability to mimic iconic scenes from some Hollywood’s most famous movies.
+Not only is he a self-professed sci-fi geek, he’s also got the ability to mimic iconic scenes from some of Hollywood’s most famous movies.
 On top of that, Muñoz, who is Alexander Hamilton on Broadway, knows how to step in and be the lead of a ragtag volunteer army that somehow defeats a galactic super power1.

 Plus, his connection to Star Wars super nerd Lin-Manuel Miranda — who contributed music to The Force Awakens, by the way — should be his one way ticket to the galaxy far, far away.
 Also, I just love fan casting Hamilton stars in my favorite franchises.